-On March 22, 2012, the Company entered into a financing agreement with certain existing institutional stockholders.
-Under the terms of the agreement, investors received contractual rights to receive cash equal to 10% of any future litigation settlement related to specified intellectual property, subject to a cap.
-In certain defined situations, the Company may have to issue either additional common shares or warrants (collectively, the "Economic Rights").
-The Economic Rights are accounted for as a derivative financial instrument under ASC 815 and are measured at fair value.
-Changes in fair value are recognized in earnings.
+In 2012, the Company entered into a financing agreement with certain existing institutional stockholders.
+Under the terms of the agreement, investors received contractual rights to receive cash equal to 10% of any future litigation settlement related to the specified intellectual property, subject to a cap (the "Economic Rights").
+The Economic Rights were accounted for as a derivative financial instrument under ASC 815 and measured at fair value.

 On April 3, 2013, the Company entered into a definitive agreement with Celgene Corporation ("Celgene") to sell to Celgene four Cyclacel-owned patents related to the use of romidepsin injection, intellectual property to which the Economic Rights relates.
-In connection with the agreement, Celgene has made to Cyclacel a one-time payment of \$5.5 million and the both parties have filed a joint stipulation and order for dismissal requesting the Court to enter an order dismissing the litigation.
-As a result, the holders of the economic rights were paid approximately \$0.6 million in April 2013.
-Accordingly, the Company recorded the Economic Rights liability at \$0.6 million as of March 31, 2013.
+In connection with the agreement, Celgene made to Cyclacel a one-time payment of \$5.5 million and the litigation was dismissed.
+As a result, the holders of the Economic Rights were paid approximately \$0.6 million in April 2013 in full satisfaction of the Company's obligation under the Economic Rights.
+A \$0.6 million decrease in the fair value of the Economic Rights during the three months ended March 31, 2013 was recognized as a gain in the consolidated statements of operations.